MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

 #### [Power Platform tools](#tab/pptools)

-To build the package, simply press F5 in Visual Studio select **Build** > **Build solution**.
+To build the package, simply press F5 in Visual Studio or select **Build** > **Build solution**.

 ---

 Your package is made of the following files under the *\<Project>*\Bin\Debug folder.

-   - **\<PackageName> folder**: The folder name is the same as the one you changed for your package folder name in step 2.g of this section (Step 5: Define custom code for your package).
+   - **\<PackageName> folder**: The folder name is the same as the one you changed for your package folder name in step 2.g of this section [Add costom code](#add-custom-code).
 This folder contains all solutions, configuration data, flat files, and the contents for your package.

 > [!NOTE]
 > You may see a .NET folder (e.g, net472) containing a pdpublish folder.
 Your DLL and other project files are in that pdpublish folder.